Home AC Condenser Repair & Replacement Cost

 AC Repairs You Can DIY

+To keep your AC condenser running at top efficiency, perform routine and standard maintenance.
 Most AC condenser issues require professional help, but with a little know-how, the average homeowner can tackle basic condenser maintenance.

 - Clear debris: Clear plants and debris from the condenser fan area monthly.

 - Clean fan blades: Before you begin, switch off the power to your AC unit to avoid damage or injury.
 Gently clean the fan blades by vacuuming them with a soft brush, taking care not to bend or damage the blades.